-We want to introduce supervised tooth brushing at King's Academy College Park which will be supported by Portsmouth University Dental Students: We follow statutory guidance for safety around supervised tooth brushing.
+We have supervised tooth brushing at King's Academy College Park which is supported by Portsmouth University Dental Students: We follow statutory guidance for safety around supervised tooth brushing.

 The rest of our safeguarding and welfare procedures are outlined in our safeguarding policy.